Research Ethics Committee

 - Each applicant will be provided with sufficient time to submit any amendments to their application, but this time will not exceed a period of one calendar month.
-Amendments are submitted via the online ethics application system here.
+Amendments are submitted electronically, using the same application number, via the online ethics application system here.

 - An amendment queue system will operate, applicants should note that when they send amendments to their application, they will be placed in a queue and will be reviewed as soon as possible, but this process is likely to be twice a week.

 Failure of an applicant to adhere to the re-submission timeframe of 30 days may incur a penalty whereby the application may expire and may need to be re-submitted.